Prideland-Okoi/pre-program-tasks/fast-getname-api/README.md

    uvicorn main:app --reload
    ```

 2a.
-Navigate to `http://127.0.0.1:8000/docs` in your web browser to access the Swagger UI for interacting with the API. or
+Navigate to `http://127.0.0.1:8000/docs` or hosted website `https://get-name-api.onrender.com/docs` in your web browser to access the Swagger UI for interacting with the API. or

 2b.
 Open another terminal and run the curl command